NO IMF SOS Mission, Programme Renegotiating: Finance Ministry - UrduPoint

 "It is clarified that both these assertions are completely incorrect and not based on actual ground realities," said the ministry in a statement issued here.

-It clarified that the upcoming IMF Mission was a staff level visit and coincides with the visit of the Director of the middle East and Central Asia Department of the International Monetary Fund.

-The Director's visit to Pakistan had been planned for September soon after the finalisation of the programme, it said adding that as such, it was absolutely erroneous to construe that the IMF staff level mission was any kind of SOS mission as it had already been planned much earlier.
+The upcoming IMF Mission is a staff level visit that had been planned much earlier and it is absolutely erroneous to construe that the IMF staff level mission is any kind of SOS mission.

-The claim that the IMF programme was being renegotiated was equally misconceived, it added.
+The claim that the IMF programme is being renegotiated is equally misconceived.

-"The government of Pakistan remains firmly committed to implement the policies and reforms spelled out in the IMF-supported program," it added.

-As indicated in the program documents, the IMF-supported program will be monitored and reviewed according to a Calendar of quarterly reviews.